Blue-Rocket/BlueRocketFuelCore/README.md

 # Module: WebApiClient-RestKit

 The **WebApiClient-RestKit** module provides an _object mapping_ implementation for the `WebApiClient` API based on the [RestKit][rk].
 It provides a way to transform native objects into JSON, and vice versa.
 This module only makes use of the `RestKit/ObjectMapping` module, so it does not conflict with AFNetworking 2.
-In fact, part of the motivation for WebApiClient was to be able to use AFNetworking 2 with RestKit's object mapping support, and in some respects the WebApiClient API provides some of the same scaffolding that the full RestKit project provides.
+In fact, part of the motivation for WebApiClient was to be able to use AFNetworking 2 with RestKit's object mapping support because RestKit's networking layer is based on AFNetworking 1.
+In some respects the WebApiClient API provides some of the same scaffolding that the full RestKit project provides.

 ## Mapping configuration